Jacobinski/Increment-Fitness-RESTful-Server/README.md

 Testing
 -------
 To test any of the functionality of this code, we can run the development server locally, and issue curl commands to GET, POST, PATCH, etc.
+Alternatively, we could run the Python unit testing framework with a clean dev database

+        $ Pytest

 API - Exercise
 --------------